Patient Rights and Responsibilities

 - Advising your nurse or physician of any concern, dissatisfaction, or safety issues you may have in regard to your care while in the hospital.

-- Safeguarding any valuables or personal belongings retained by you at the bedside, including eyeglasses, hearing aids, dentures, clothing, etc.
+- Safeguarding any valuables or personal belongings retained by you at the bedside, including eyeglasses, hearing aids, dentures, cell phones, clothing, etc.

-- Cooperating with your Health Care Team to maintain your and your family's safety, e.g. calling for assistance when needed or as instructed.
+- Cooperating with your Health Care Team to maintain your and your family's safety, i.e. calling for assistance when needed or as instructed.